6 Simple Strategies to Improve Contact Form Spam And Increase Website Lead Quality

 The manager, played by Alec Baldwin, is responding: "The Leads Are Weak?
 You are Weak!"

 This movie line is a classic and might have some truth in it.
 At least in traditional field sales, e.g. via outbound calls.
 In reality, however, leads can actually be weak or even spam.

 Websites are one of the best ways to capture leads.
 Once your site starts generating a good amount of leads, you will be faced with the next challenge of improving lead quality.
 Connecting with the right type of target audience is a vital step to find sales opportunities.
 It’s better to get 20 quality leads (people with an interest in your solution) than 100 weak leads.

-No matter the size of the businesses and website traffic, all kinds of online sites are affected by low quality leads and targeted by spam inquiries via contact web forms.
+No matter the size of the businesses and website traffic, all kinds of online sites are affected by low-quality leads.
+Such leads are targeted by spam inquiries via contact web forms.

-Talking about spam, the frustration for website owners is that lead tracking can become a mess.
+Talking about form spam filters, the frustration for website owners is that lead tracking can become a mess.
 With tracking in place, all types of captured leads get recorded by conversion goals, e.g. set-up with Google analytics or your CRM.

 The problem is universal across different company types.
 If you are working in the marketing department of a small or medium-sized business, you might be responsible for reporting lead numbers to your managers.
 Having inaccurate data about real, quality leads is frustrating and can lead to confusion and stress between different parties involved.

-Sales is complaining leads are weak (Just like Shelly from Glengarry Glen Ross), Management is frustrated about low sales and marketing is having trouble with inaccurate tracking to name a few of the pain points.
+Sales are complaining leads are weak (Just like Shelly from Glengarry Glen Ross), management is frustrated about low sales and marketing is having trouble with inaccurate tracking to name a few of the pain points.

-Take action to reduce form spam and increase lead quality and here are 6 simple steps you can take today.
+Take action to reduce contact form spam and increase lead quality and here are 6 simple steps you can take today.